antoinefalisse/opensimAD/README.md

 # SimbodyAD - OpenSimAD
-Libraries for Simbody and OpenSimAD - Simbody and OpenSim with support for Algorithmic Differentiation.
+Libraries for SimbodyAD and OpenSimAD - Simbody and OpenSim with support for Algorithmic Differentiation.

 ## How to generate an external function for use with CasADi?
 OpenSimAD is used to formulate trajectory optimization problems with OpenSim musculoskeletal models.
 To leverage the benefits of algorithmic differentiation, we use [CasADi external functions](https://web.casadi.org/docs/#casadi-s-external-function).
 In our case, the external functions typically take as inputs the multi-body model states (joint positions and speeds) and controls (joint accelerations) and return the joint torques after solving inverse dynamics.
 The external functions can then be called when formulating trajectory optimization problems (e.g., https://github.com/antoinefalisse/3dpredictsim and https://github.com/antoinefalisse/predictsim_mtp).